-small, Saying No to Children, Kitchen, Church: The Pioneers of Women’s Rights in Poland, full_emancypantki_forum_770.jpg, Suffragettes demonstrating about earning money through mops and brooms, Warszawa, 1938.
-Photo: FoKa / Forum
+small, Saying No to Children, Kitchen, Church: The Pioneers of Women’s Rights in Poland, full_emancypantki_forum_770.jpg, Suffragette demonstration in Warsaw, 1938, photo: FoKa / Forum

 It is the second half of the 19th century.
-Polish society lives in three annexed territories, and the law in each is oppressive towards women.
-In the German part, there is the rule “Kinder, Küche, Kirche” (“Children, Kitchen, Church”), and in Tsarist Russia, women are de facto subject to their husbands and fathers.
-Women have neither the right to vote nor attend schools in any of the territories.
-In Galicia, they cannot join political associations either.
+Polish society lives across three annexed territories, the law in each one oppressive towards women.
+In the German part, there’s the rule ‘Kinder, Küche, Kirche’ (‘Children, Kitchen, Church’), and in Tsarist Russia, women are de facto subject to their husbands and fathers.
+Women have neither the right to vote, nor to attend school in any of the territories.
+In Galicia, they are barred from joining political associations.

-At the same, the failures of the period’s various uprisings led to a sort of matriarchy.
-Many men had either died, been forced to emigrate, or been exiled to Siberia, so women took over the roles traditionally reserved for men.
-It was against this background that the feminist movement blossomed on Polish lands.
+At the same time, the failures of the period’s various uprisings have ushered in a kind of matriarchy.
+Many men have either died, been forced to emigrate, or been exiled to Siberia, so women have taken over the roles traditionally reserved for men.

 The real mutiny was fomented by her students, primarily Narcyza Żmichowska.
-After graduating from the Governesses' Institute in Warsaw, she became a home teacher for the Zamoyski family in Paris.
-Whilst there, she came into contact with the democratic movement and absorbed the ideas of the first wave of feminism, leading to the loss of her job.
+After graduating from the Governesses' Institute in Warsaw, she became a live-in tutor for the Zamoyski family in Paris.
+Whilst there, she came into contact with the democratic movement and absorbed the ideas of the first wave of feminism.
+This led to the loss of her job.

-She came back to Poland a changed woman.
-She became involved in educational and public demonstrations (she even served some time in prison), and she shocked people with her “male lifestyle” (riding horses and smoking cigars).
-She gathered a circle of supporters that created an informal group called “Entuzjastki”(“The Enthusiasts”).
+Żmichowska also gathered a circle of supporters that created an informal group called ‘Entuzjastki’ (‘The Enthusiasts’).
 Their aim was to increase female influence in public life and ensure equal access to education.
 They promoted ideas of self-fulfilment and economic independence. Żmichowska wrote:

 Study if you can.
 Learn, if you can, and consider earning enough to look after yourself.
 Because in times of need, nobody will be waiting with support and care.

-Their texts were published in Pierwiosnek.
-Described as “a magazine consisting solely of texts by ladies”, it was the first publication in Polish made strictly by women.
-The group's activities were based on Żmichowska's idea of “posiestrzenie” (literally “sistering”), an affirmation of the platonic friendships between women.
-They stood in opposition to arranged loveless marriages which they claimed were simply financial contracts between families.
+Their texts were published in Pierwiosnek (Primrose).
+Described as ‘a magazine consisting solely of texts by ladies’, it was the first publication in Polish created strictly by women.
+The group's activities were based on Żmichowska's idea of ‘posiestrzenie’ (literally, ‘sistering’), an affirmation of platonic friendships between women.
+They also stood in opposition to arranged loveless marriages, which they viewed as little more than financial contracts between families.

 Demanding Human Rights

-Amongst the many demands of the suffragette movement during the partition era, two of them came strongly to the fore: political rights and equal access to education.
-The action that caused the biggest stir (today we might call it a “performance”) was when Maria Dulębianka, a close companion of Maria Konopnicka, stood in the election for Galicia's Sejm in 1908.
-Dulębianka received over 400 votes (from men, naturally) but, despite this respectable result, her application was rejected "due to formal issues".
+Amongst the many demands of the suffragette movement during the era of the partitions, two came strongly to the fore: political rights and equal access to education.
+The action that caused the biggest stir – today, we might call it a ‘performance’ came when Maria Dulębianka, a close companion of Maria Konopnicka, ran in the election for Galicia's Sejm in 1908.
+Dulębianka received more than 400 votes (from only men, of course), but despite this respectable result, her application was rejected ‘on formal grounds.'

-Polish suffragettes weren't imprisoned or beaten like their British colleagues, but their slogans were treated by many with aversion and derision.
-The press printed damning caricatures and comments about them, criticising their commitment to “trivial matters” while Poland was held captive.
-“Does a woman stand outside her nation?” retorted Dulębianka.
+Polish suffragettes weren't imprisoned or beaten, as their British counterparts were, but their slogans were treated with aversion and derision by many.
+The press printed damning caricatures and comments about them, criticising their commitment to ‘trivial matters’ while Poland was under occupation.
+‘Does a woman stand outside her nation?’ retorted Dulębianka.

-Even the leftwing sometimes sabotaged their actions.
-In her book Damy, Rycerze i Feministki (“Dames, Knights and Feminists”), Sławomira Walczewska wrote “socialists would offer words of support to suffragettes during their rallies, but at the same time they forbid their members from taking part in suffragettes' meetings”.
-Born in Zamość, Rosa Luxemburg wrote that bourgeois women who “savour the ready fruits of class domination”, add “a burlesque trait” to the suffragette movement.
-In her opinion, women's emancipation had to go hand-in-hand with a social revolution:
+Sometimes, this left-wing movement sabotaged its own actions.
+In her book Damy, Rycerze i Feministki (Damsels, Knights and Feminists), Sławomira Walczewska wrote that ‘socialists would offer words of support to suffragettes during their rallies, but at the same time, they forbid their members from taking part in suffragettes' meetings’.

 Proletarian women, the poorest of the poor, the most deprived of those who have no rights at all: come fight for the liberation of women and humankind from the atrocities of capitalist domination.

-The women’s movement declared itself as apolitical, but it was unable to overcome the nation’s divisions.
-Attempts to establish cooperation between Polish, Jewish or Ukrainian activists often fell apart due to nationalist antagonisms.
+The women’s movement declared itself as apolitical, but it was unable to overcome social divisions.
+Attempts to establish co-operation between Polish and Jewish or Ukrainian activists often fell apart due to nationalist antagonisms.
 This situation continued even after Poland regained independence.

-Kazimiera Bujwidowa, the founder of the first junior school for girls in Poland, was tireless in her fight for women to have equal access to education.
-In her school, students could take a final exam that was the first step in applying for university, something unheard of before for women.
-She also initiated a campaign for women to apply to Jagiellonian University, resulting in the institution accepting their very first female students in 1897.
+Kazimiera Bujwidowa, the founder of the first junior school for girls on Polish lands, was tireless in her fight for women’s equal access to education.
+In her school, students could take an exam that was the first step in applying for university, something as-of-yet unheard for women.
+She also initiated a campaign for women to apply to Jagiellonian University, which resulted in the institution’s acceptance of its first-ever female students in the year 1897.

-For the younger feminist generation, which, paraphrasing Zofia Nałkowska, already knew that they “have the right to have rights”, it was something more than having the right to vote or access to education – it was about changing rigid and hypocritical customs.
-Izabela Moszczeńska wrote in her 1904 article Cnota Kobieca (“Woman's Virtue”):
+For the younger feminist generation – which, to paraphrase Zofia Nałkowska, already knew that they had ‘the right to have rights’ – it was about more than just having the right to vote or access to education.
+The goal was to change rigid and hypocritical customs.
+In her 1904 article Cnota Kobieca (‘Woman's Virtue’), Izabela Moszczeńska wrote:

-Giving women the right to establish and break off romantic relationships, without limits, with no scruples and no qualms, lies far beyond the borders of the current worldview (…) This kind of morality humiliates women and lowers them to the role of a purchased and well-protected cow.
+Giving women the right to establish and break off romantic relationships, without limits, with no scruples and no qualms, lies far beyond the borders of the current worldview (…) This kind of morality lowers women to the role of a purchased and well-protected cow.

-Mentioning such bold morality topics during this period outraged not only public opinion, but also divided the feminist community.
-Nałkowska's speech, Uwagi o Etycznych Zadaniach Ruchu Kobiecego (“Observations on the Ethical Tasks of the Women’s Movement”), at the Polish Women’s Meeting (“Zjazd Kobiet Polskich”) in 1907, ended in great scandal.
+Delving into such bold topics of morality during this period was considered scandalous, of course, in public opinion – but it also divided the feminist community.
+At the Polish Women’s Meeting in 1907, a speech by Nałkowska, Uwagi o Etycznych Zadaniach Ruchu Kobiecego (‘Observations on the Ethical Tasks of the Women’s Movement’), ended in great scandal.
 There was an attempt to disrupt the reading, and Konopnicka and Dulębianka left the room in outrage.
 Nałkowska’s speech included the following:

 Our aim is to thoroughly re-evaluate today’s governing ethics.
 The division of women into either moral or immoral is based on a male point of view.
 Our liberation has to give us a new criterion of classification, a new ethical census.
 Neither our erotic qualities nor our attitude toward men should dictate our morality.